What is a Conservation Area?

 Your application might depend upon matters such as the size of your building, whether it is detached, semi-detached or terraced, part of a block or possibly a flat or apartment.
 Again, with our experience, we will give you an idea of likely success and timescales before the planning application is made.

 Once the planning approval has been received we can arrange for installation.
 Part of the approval process is, of course, the submission of detailed plans and it is to these that we work with diligence and respect.
-We can also replace windows in a conservation area.

 We consider the impact on each feature of the window unit, sash or casement windows, for example, require the precise matching of dimensions, design and finish, a sizeable task considering the additional depth of double glazing.